IIP-Design/America.gov-Dev-Box/README.md

 Then go to the Themes menu and Network Activate the America.gov Base Theme.

-Let's add the following sites to the network:
+Let's add the following sites to the network by going to the Sites menu:

 * Climate Partners (climate.america.dev)
 * Interactive (interactive.america.dev)